Three people in red gowns with the 'Top Producer' badge on the right

 Step 4: I know my grant type and country, and I’ve opened up an application!
 How do I receive help on my application materials?

 At this point, you are ready to start drafting your materials and may have additional questions related to your application.
-You should schedule an appointment based on your grant type.
-You will see these three options on our Bookings Site:
+You can visit “The Write Place,” ONSA’s drop-in hours for writing support, to begin brainstorming your application materials with an advisor.
+Once you have started on a draft and are ready for review, you should schedule an appointment based on your grant type.
+You will see these three options on our scheduling site:

 Step 5: I’ve been working on my application materials!
 When do I need to submit?

-All ASU applicants must submit a complete online application by Tuesday, September 12, 2023.
+All ASU applicants must submit a complete online application by Tuesday, September 10, 2024.
 Please note that this date is earlier than the submission date listed on the Fulbright website.
 All ASU applicants must plan to submit on this earlier date.
-You will have the opportunity to return to your application and make changes after your campus interview.
+(You will have the opportunity to return to your application and make changes after your campus interview, so do not panic!)

 Fulbright FAQs